-MINIMAX - Ryan decided that he liked the look of the 1/20th scale proof of concept model AmphiMax, but it was a teensy bit big for him to store at home.
-So, he opted to build his own version at 1/40th scale - exactly half the size of the model being made on this page.
+MINIMAX - Ryan decided that he liked the look of the 1/20th scale proof of concept model of the 'AmphiMax' portable dockyard, but it was a teensy bit big for him to store at home.
+So he opted to build his own version at 1/40th scale - exactly half the size of the model being made on this page.
+He is seen here some way into the wiring of the 9 volt track units.
 Why not follow Ryan as he builds his MiniMax robot model.
-Copyright photograph November 18 2016, all rights reserved.
+Copyright photograph June 25 2017, all rights reserved.
 You will need the permission of Bluebird Marine Systems Ltd to reproduce this picture.

 This page is dedicated to the making of Ryan's half size version of the AmphiMax amphibious vehicle, including the background research and what inspired the production of such a working model.
 Ryan had seen the AmphiMax taking shape in the Bluebird Marine workshops as the SeaVax team brought the concept to life - and decided that he would like to build one for himself - even if not an exact copy.